Back to Resources

 The home office deduction

 If your home is your principal place of business (you do more than 50% of your work there), you can deduct a portion of your home costs.
 Calculate your workspace as a percentage of your total home square footage.
 Apply that percentage to eligible expenses: heat, electricity, insurance, property taxes, and rent (or mortgage interest if you own).
-Your home office deduction cannot create or increase a business loss — unused amounts carry forward.
+Your home office deduction is subject to a deduction limitation — CRA generally restricts it from creating or increasing a business loss, and unused amounts carry forward to future years.

 Capital Cost Allowance — why you can't just expense equipment